rTreutlein/semantic_parsing/corpusgenerator/README.md

 - `build_corpus.py`: Expansion and refinement of the corpus
 - `utils/`: Helper functions and utilities
 - `data/`: Storage for generated and processed corpus files
+- `corpus_bootstrapping.md`: Detailed process for bootstrapping the corpus from seed sentences

 ## Contributing